K4fledmanish/Universal-Summarizer/README.md

 ### Installation

 1. Clone the repository
-2. Change to the project directory : cd ai-universal-link-summarizer
+2. Change to the project directory : cd ...
 3. Install dependencies : npm install
 4. Create a `.env` file in the root directory of the project and add your Rapid API Keys:   REACT_APP_RAPID_API_KEY=your_rapid_api_key
 5. Start the development server : npm run dev